 WARRIORS & FREEDOM FIGHTERS

 Warriors & Freedom Fighters.
-Two sides of the same coin, probably, but each term holds a special significance to me.
+Terms that are two sides of the same coin, probably, but each term holds a special significance to me.
 Firstly, because both my first and middle names bear the meanings of each:

 William = Strong-Willed Warrior and Franklin = One of Freedom.